rossgalloway/YAM-rePlanted/YAM Replanted requirements.md

 - Full documentation of how a new operating and organizational structure based on a grants model will work and how to use it.
 This will be via documentation style website.
 - Example documents and templates for users of the system to use.
 - High level documentation explaining the new system and rationale to token holders who much decide whether they wish to implement it.
 This will be in the form of a website with blog style posts.
-- Design of a system to manage and record the decisions and documents produced from running the designed system.
+- Design of a "Governance Repository" system to manage and record the decisions and documents produced from running the designed system.
 This would be a public documents repo where governance and grant proposals are published.

 ---